Our untold story

-We also support a wide range of other charitable organisations and initiatives, including Revive-a-Smile, Smile NZ Free Dental Day, Auckland City Mission Calder Clinic, Never Too Young, Mercy Hospice and the SPCA.
+We also support a wide range of other charitable organisations and initiatives, including Revive-a-Smile, Smile NZ Free Dental Day, Auckland City Mission Calder Clinic, Pet Refuge and the SPCA.
 To date, our dental initiatives have helped thousands of low-income New Zealanders access life changing dental care free of charge.

 Our wealth of knowledge

-Some 847,000 Kiwis used our library to better understand medical conditions affecting them and their families.
-Among the most popular searches were queries about strep throat, glandular fever, gastroenteritis, high blood pressure and haemorrhoids.
+Almost 1 million Kiwis used our library to better understand medical conditions affecting them and their families.
+Among the most popular searches were queries about eczema, bronchitis, menopause, measles and sinusitis.